ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-ability.md

 ### What's Next?

-The next tutorial will explain how to make a basic modifier, and link the modifier to the a passive ability via Typescript.
+The next tutorial [Modifiers in Typescript](typescript-modifier.md) explains how to create a basic modifier, and link the modifier to an ability via Typescript.